ucsdsteveshoe/CSE110Lab1/index.md

-I'm *originall*y from San Diego.
-I can struggle with interaction at times, but I like to be very socially oriented.
+I was *born* and *raised* in San Diego.
+I'm not particularly outgoing, but I spend most of my time with other people.
 Some of my hobbies include:

 - Hiking / long walks
 - Game Development